malcprentice/malcprentice.github.io/Checklist-Slides.md

     * Unless you have a meaningful image (map, chart), you need text
     * Everything is keywords.
 Never sentences
     * Title is in Title Case
-    * If you will say it, don’t write it
+    * If you will say it, don't write it
     * No penguins!
 * General (all slides)
     * Is the font colour + Background colour combination readable\